IcyNoctiluca/Lion-Optimisation-Algorithm/README.md

 metaheuristic algorithm”.
 In: Journal of computational design and engineering 3.1 (2016), pp. 24–36.

+## Report

+See pdf file for full write up of findings

 ## LOA
 The main engine of the algorithm is the LOA_main file.
 In here the parameters are define and the iterative process is implemented, and the results are collected.